 Don't forget, the Care Team is a resource at your disposal.
 If you're worried about someone's behavior, submit a concern to Care.

 When a person makes any reference to suicide, threat of suicide, or an attempt at suicide, a judgment should be made by a mental health professional about the seriousness of a possible suicidal thought or behavior.
 References to or threats of self harm should be taken seriously.
-Mental health evaluations and treatment are available at the Counseling & Testing Center at (316) 978-3440.
+Mental health evaluations and treatment are available through Counseling and Prevention Services at (316) 978-3440.

 Suicide attempts are first and foremost a medical emergency.
 If dangerous or suicidal behavior appears imminent or has already occurred, contact University Police at (316) 978-3450 or dial 911.